This recipe for Rocky Road Candy Bars is not only scrumptious, but it’s super easy and fun to make!

 This recipe calls for 32oz of chocolate.
-Now I know that’s a lot of chocolate, but it fills a 9 inch pan and if you want them thick, you have to use a lot of chocolate!
+Now I know that’s a lot of chocolate, but it fills a 9-inch pan and if you want them nice and thick, you have to use a lot of chocolate!

-I use a silicone pan for this recipe because I find it’s the easiest way to remove it from the pan.
-With a silicone pan, you just pop it out in one piece and there’s no sticking or breaking.
-If you’re in the US, you can one like mine from Amazon – here.
-If you’re in the UK, click here.
+I recommend a silicone pan for this recipe because I find it’s the easiest way to remove it from the pan.
+You just pop it out in one piece and there’s no sticking or breaking.

-Alternatively, you can try a foil pan or using baking paper to line a pan, but I haven’t tried these methods and can’t guarantee you won’t run into trouble!
 Just keep in mind, if you use a silicone pan that isn’t fitted with any sort of frame (which will be floppy when you hold it), make sure to put it on top of a cookie sheet before filling it to keep it stable when moving it before the chocolate sets.
-This is especially important when baking with these types of pans to avoid disaster when moving them in and out of the oven.

-Pour into he pan and leave to set completely.
+Pour evenly into the pan and leave to set completely.

 Once set, cut, serve and enjoy every last bite!

-- 32 oz dark or semisweet chocolate chopped
+- 32 ounces semisweet chocolate or dark chocolate, chopped

 - 3 tablespoons golden syrup or light corn syrup

-- 8 oz crunchy style chocolate chip cookies
+- 8 ounces chocolate chip cookies crunchy style not soft

 - Melt the butter, and golden syrup or light corn syrup in a saucepan.